emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

 - **Server**: `emqx-centos7-v4.0.2.zip`

-- **Press**: `emqtt-bench v0.3.1`
-  - Each press is configured with 10 network cards, which are used to establish a large number of MQTT client connections in the connection test
+- **Press**: `emqtt-bench v0.3.1`, each press is configured with 10 network cards, which are used to establish a large number of MQTT client connections in the connection test

 The topology structure is as follows: